energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

    ASK PAOLO

 :numref:`Table %s <tab:elec_prod_re>` includes the values of the yearly capacity factor (:math:`c_p`) of technologies.
-As described in the model formulation Section, the values of :math:`c_p` for intermittent renewables is in fact equal to one, while it is the value of their hourly load factor, :math:`c_{p,t}`, which is binding.
+As described in the Model Formulation Section, the values of :math:`c_p` for intermittent renewables is in fact equal to one, while it is the value of their hourly load factor, :math:`c_{p,t}`, which is binding.
 The value of :math:`c_p` given in :numref:`Table %s <tab:elec_prod_re>` for intermittent renewables is in fact the mean value of :math:`c_{p,t}` over the year.
-The yearly profile (which sums to one) of :math:`c_{p,t}` for intermittent renewables is computed as follows.
+The yearly profile (which sums up to one) of :math:`c_{p,t}` for intermittent renewables is computed as follows.

 The areas with high solar potential are first identified using the open-source database from :cite:`dupont_2020`, available at https://github.com/EliseDup/WorldEROI.
 The yearly PV production profile is then retrieved from :cite:`Renewables_ninja`